LoginRadius/engineering-portal/content/build-a-twitter-bot-using-nodejs/index.md

 author: "Vineeta Jain"
 description: "Learn how to create a twitter bot using NodeJS that let us tweet using the command line directly"
 tags: ["NodeJs", "Twitter", "Bot"]
+type: "async"
 ---

 ## Build a Twitter Bot with NodeJs

 Hey there!
 In this blog post, we will build a twitter bot that let us tweet using the command line directly.

 > [Node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) (or, yarn) must be installed on your system.

 ## Let's Start 🎉

 We will use **[twitter](https://github.com/desmondmorris/node-twitter)** - a client library for the Twitter REST and Streaming APIs.
 This npm package will make the whole process of building the bot a whole lot easier and faster.

 ### 1. Apply for a Twitter Developer Account

 To be able to access Twitter API, you need a Twitter Developer Account.
 Apply for it [here](https://developer.twitter.com/en/apply-for-access).
-Click on *Apply for a Developer Account*.
+Click on _Apply for a Developer Account_.

 ![Twitter Developer Account](twitter.png)

 It will ask you to log in.
 Select appropriate settings after logging in.
 It will also generate **keys** and **secret tokens** like Consumer Key, Consumer Secret, Access Token Key, Access Token Secret.
 Copy and save them somewhere for future use.

 ### 2. Setup Project